 - Course assessments involve critical thinking and engagement with the challenges of practice

-Having worked with homelessness services for 12 years with no third level education, I felt the hard work on the course was justified to finally cement one's experiences in the diverse and changing services.
-This recognised certificate lays the groundwork for interested workers who need an informative, reality based, broad front approach to the delivery of advocacy based services in these changing and challenging times.
+Having worked with homelessness services for 12 years, I felt the work on the course cemented my experiences in these diverse and changing services.
+This recognised certificate lays the groundwork for interested workers who need an informative, reality based, broad, front line approach to the delivery of advocacy based services in these dynamic and challenging times.

 Noel Russell, Project Worker, Focus Ireland

 About the course

 The Certificate consists of three modules delivered on a part-time basis over 18 months.
 The course involves attendance in two-day blocks every four to five weeks during semester.